 /etc/network/interfaces, then runs necessary follow on commands to enable the configuration, such as

-Once you have a running configuration, you can review and update it using:
+When you have a running configuration, you can review and update the configuration with the following commands:

-net show: A series of commands for viewing various parts of the network configuration, such as
+net showis a series of commands for viewing various parts of the network configuration.
+For example, use

 net showcounters, BGP and OSPF neighbor content, and more.

-net commit confirm: Requires the user to press Enter in order to commit changes via NCLU.
+net commit confirmrequires you to press Enter to commit changes using NCLU.
 If you run

-net commit confirmbut do not press Enter within 10 seconds, the commit is automatically reverted and nothing changes.
+net commit confirmbut do not press Enter within 10 seconds, the commit automatically reverts and no changes are made.

-net commit permanent: Retains the snapshot taken when committing the change.
-Otherwise, the snapshots created from NCLU commands are cleaned up periodically via a snapper cron job.
+net commit permanentretains the snapshot taken when committing the change.
+Otherwise, the snapshots created from NCLU commands are cleaned up periodically with a snapper cron job.

-This command does not remove management VRF configurations, as NCLU does not interact with eth0 interfaces and management VRF at all.
+net del allcommand does not remove management VRF configurations; NCLU does not interact with eth0 interfaces and management VRF.

-NCLU provides a number of features to assist users.
-In addition to tab completion and partial keyword commands identification, verification checks are set in place to ensure correct syntax is used.
+In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure correct syntax is used.
 The examples below show the output for incorrect commands:

-NCLU has a comprehensive help system built in to assist usage.
+NCLU has a comprehensive built in help system.
 In addition to the net man page, you can use

 help to display available commands: